Child Criminal Exploitation

 2. County Lines

 County lines is a form of Child Criminal Exploitation.
 It is a term used to describe the activities of gangs and organised criminal networks who are involved in exporting illegal drugs into one or more importing areas (within the UK), using dedicated mobile phone lines or other forms of "deal line".
-These gangs are likely to exploit children and vulnerable adults to move (and store) the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons (County lines: criminal exploitation of children and vulnerable adults, Home Office 2018).
+These gangs are likely to exploit children and vulnerable adults to move (and store) the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons (County lines: criminal exploitation of children and vulnerable adults).
+This activity can happen locally as well as across the UK; no specified distance of travel is required.

 The adults running these networks remain at a distance from the frontline activity of drug dealing, reducing the risk of being caught and instead - they exploit vulnerable children who are at high risk of significant harm transporting and selling drugs, often many miles from home.
 Some children are forced to carry the drugs in harmful ways that are abusive and could result in their death.
 For example, 'plugging' is commonly used, which is when children can be forced to insert and carry drugs in their rectum or vagina.